Framing Calculator

 How many studs do I need for a 10×10 room?+

 A 10×10 ft room has 40 linear feet of wall perimeter.
 At 16" OC with 9 ft walls: approximately 9 studs per 10 ft wall × 4 walls = 36 studs, plus corner and intersection framing adds 10–12 more = approximately 46–50 studs total.
-Add 1 door opening (4 extra studs for king studs and trimmers + header) for a grand total of around 50–56 studs.
-Buy 60 boards to account for waste and give yourself a buffer.
+Add 1 door opening (4 extra studs) for a grand total of around 50–56 studs.
+Buy 60 boards to account for waste.
 Use the calculator above for the exact count — enter each wall separately and add the results.

 What is the standard stud spacing for walls?+

-16 inches on center is the US standard for load-bearing interior and exterior walls and is required by most building codes.
-24 inches on center is allowed for non-load-bearing partition walls and is used in advanced framing to save lumber — it reduces stud count by about 25% but requires checking local code.
+16 inches on center is the US standard (IRC R602) for load-bearing interior and exterior walls and is required by most building codes.
+24 inches on center is allowed for non-load-bearing partition walls and is used in advanced framing to save lumber.
 Never use 24" OC on a load-bearing wall without engineering approval.
 12 inches on center is used for extra rigidity in high-load or tall wall applications.

 How much does it cost to frame a wall?+